Pianoplayer1/archery/README.md

   fire | Whether the projectiles should burn | true \| false projectile | The type of projectile to fire | arrow \| egg \| enderpearl \| fireball \| snowball
   riding | Whether the player should ride a fired projectile | true \| false

+  > Note that there is no goal or score for fun mode, it is just a possibility to play around with projectiles a bit.
+  > So if you ever wanted to experience 100 ender pearls launched simultaneously or want to ride a burning snowball - have a go!